PastelDeFeira/hello-world-lang/README.md

 # hello-world-lang
-programming language where everything outputs "Hello World!"
+"programming language" where everything outputs "Hello World!"

 ## How to run: